FlickerSoul/universe.observer/pages/posts/typing-gymnastics/index.md

 The links to the compiled version of the function-overloading and the template C++ code are [here](https://godbolt.org/z/K6TP1z8Tc) and [here](https://godbolt.org/z/34bExeWae), respectively.
 You can see that no overhead is added, for we only uses types that are stripped away in compiling time.

 Can you solve N queens with only types in C++ then? ~~Maybe I'll update on that one.
 But for now, I hope you enjoy this and have a good day (imitating James Hoffmann and his smile). :)~~ Ok there we go!
-The file is [here](./n_queen.cpp), or you can look at the code below.
+The executed result is [here](https://godbolt.org/z/WK7MG933r).
+You can also look at the code below.
 Thank you so much for reading.
 I hope you have a great day!  (imitating James Hoffmann and his smile again) :)

 ```cpp
 #include <iostream>